codefresh-io/cap-docs.codefresh.io/_docs/integrations/ci-integrations.md

 Use Codefresh's Hosted GitOps with any popular Continuous Integration (CI) solution, not just with Codefresh CI.

 You can connect a third-party CI solution to Codefresh, such as GitHub Actions for example, to take care of common CI tasks such as building/testing/scanning source code, and have Codefresh Hosted GitOps still responsible for the deployment, including image enrichment and reporting.
+The integration brings in all the CI information to your images which you can see in the Images dashboard.

 See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Codefresh image reporting and enrichment action